Code-Institute-Submissions/holiday-milestone-project2/README.md

-bali.jpg Photo by VisionPic .net from Pexels lisbon.jpg Photo by Lisa Fotios from Pexels barcelona.jpg Photo by Chait Goli from Pexels
+bali.jpg Photo by VisionPic .net from Pexels lisbon.jpg Photo by Lisa Fotios from Pexels barcelona.jpg Photo by Chait Goli from Pexels africa.jpg Photo by Oleg Magni from Pexels asia.jpg Photo by Pixabay europe.jpg Photo by H. Emre from Pexels oceania.jpg Photo by Sabel Blanco from Pexels caribbean.jpg Photo by Jose Espinal from Pexels northamerica.jpg Photo by Pixabay centralamerica.jpg Photo by Roberto Nickson from Pexels southamerica.jpg Photo by Matheus Bertelli from Pexels